kimj100/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

 Calculate the mean and median total number of steps per day

 ```r
 mean_daily_steps<-mean(daily_totals$total_steps)
 median_daily_steps<-median(daily_totals$total_steps)
 ```
-The mean total number of steps taken per per day is **9354.2295082** and the median value is **10395**.
+The mean total number of steps taken per per day is **9354.23**
+and the median value is **10395.00**.

 ## What is the average daily activity pattern?
-The 'interval' in the raw data is an encoding of the strta time of each five minute interval in the day, e.g. the interval starting at 11:35 am
+The 'interval' in the raw data is an encoding of the start time of each five minute interval in the day, e.g. the interval starting at 11:35 am is recorded as 1135.
 Group the raw data by 'interval' and then calculate the sum of steps for each interval.
-The plot uses 'interval' as a factor on the x axis as we need to
+The plot uses 'interval' as a factor on the x axis as we need to allow for the fact that it is encoded and not a scalar value.

 ```r
 daily_activity<-group_by(raw,interval) %>% summarise(mean_steps=mean(steps,na.rm=T))